nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --tls.offload string                            Whether to enable TLS offloading for incoming connections.
 Enable by setting it to 'incoming'.
 If enabled 'tls.certheader' must be configured as well.
       --tls.truststorefile string                     PEM file containing the trusted CA certificates for authenticating remote servers. (default "truststore.pem")
       --vcr.oidc4vci.enabled                          Enable issuing and receiving credentials over OIDC4VCI (experimental).
+      --vcr.oidc4vci.timeout duration                 Time-out for OpenID4VCI HTTP client operations. (default 10s) --vcr.oidc4vci.url string                       Base URL for the OIDC4VCI wallet and issuer endpoints, which ends up in the OAuth2 metadata.
+These are node-to-node (/n2n) endpoints, but only the base path up until (not including) /n2n has to be configured.
+So typically, only a domain.
+Must be HTTPS when strict-mode is enabled.
       --verbosity string                              Log level (trace, debug, info, warn, error) (default "info")

 nuts config